resources

 Automation allows HR pros to streamline responsibilities and focus on strategy.
 Let’s examine how it works, along with the advantages and challenges.

 Managing payroll and benefits, recruitment, onboarding and offboarding, training and development, vacations and sick leave. . .
-It’s no surprise HR teams can get overwhelmed by the continuous cycle of administrative tasks it takes to keep a business running.
-Especially if you’re using manual processes.
+It’s no surprise human resources teams get overwhelmed by the continuous cycle of administrative tasks required to keep a business running.

-That’s where HR automation comes in.
-It enables HR departments to streamline these core responsibilities and focus on employee wellbeing.
 But how easy is it to implement an automated system — and is it worthwhile?

 Let’s look at the benefits and challenges of HR automation to help you decide.

-What Is Human Resources Automation?
+What Is HR Automation?

 Automation in HR is typically facilitated through an integrated technology platform on the cloud, sometimes referred to as software-as-a-service (SaaS).
 Companies license the functions they want to manage and automate and can customize workflows to meet their specific needs.

-Boosts Efficiency
+1. Boosts Efficiency

-Enhances Employee Experience
+2. Enhances Employee Experience

-For example, instead of filling out expense forms, workers can simply photograph their receipts in an app.
+For example, instead of filling out expense forms, workers simply photograph their receipts in an app.
 The system does the rest (which means they don’t have to wait weeks for reimbursement).

 An employee self-service portal enables employees to view their salary information, keep track of benefits, and request time off — often from any of their devices — without needing to involve HR.
 This empowerment is great for employee satisfaction and engagement.